Estimate Time5 min

 How to use Bollinger Bands

-Bollinger Bands are a short-term trading tool that can help you decide when to make your move by assessing the relative strength—or momentum—of an investment.
+Bollinger Bands are a short-term trading tool that can help you decide when to make your move by assessing the relative strength or momentum of an investment.

 What the bands say about stocks now

-Source: Active Trader Pro, as of January 18, 2024.
+Source: Active Trader Pro®, as of January 16, 2025.

 Volatility and Bollinger Bands

-Another pattern of note is a Bollinger Band "squeeze."
-This occurs when volatility reaches a relative low in the context of recent price action.
+Bollinger Bands can also help assess volatility.
+Narrowing Bollinger Bands (i.e., when the bands move closer together) could suggest that volatility is decreasing—as investor sentiment potentially becomes more optimistic or complacent.
+A Bollinger Band "squeeze" occurs when volatility reaches a relative low.
 This squeeze can be followed by a period of increased volatility and may result in a significant move by the stock to the upside or the downside.
-Bollinger Bands are not currently suggesting a squeeze.

 Advanced use of Bollinger Bands